-The JSAD are very well represented in the 2017 "Pride of Jersey" nominations.
-Jeannine Carey, Alex Hilton, Yana Vibert and Alex Buesnel are all included.
-(Voting has now finished)
+The JSAD were very well represented in the 2017 "Pride of Jersey" finals at St. John's Manor, with Alex Hilton, Yana Vibert and Alex Buesnel all presented with trophies in their various categories.

 “Incredible” and “Inspirational” are two words used to descibe JSAD coach Jeannine Carey, who has supported the association for over 25 years,